asalois/scripts/README.md

 # scripts
-scripts that use to make things faster
+scripts that i use to make things faster all of these scripts are written by Alex Salois